-Finally, if your parents are willing to help cover your costs, they can take out a Parent PLUS loan to help you pay for school.
+Finally, if your parents are willing to help cover your costs, they can take out a parent PLUS loan to help you pay for school.
 However, there are some credit requirements, such as not having recent delinquencies, that can impact a Parent PLUS loan application.

-The bottom line: Paying for Arizona State University
+Paying for Arizona State University

 Deciding how to pay for Arizona State University requires a lot of thought and planning.
 The reality is that you will likely need to use several strategies to cover the total costs of going to college.